- Stereotyped Behaviors

 Pandolfi V., Magyar C. I., & Dill C. A. (2010).
 Constructs assessed by the GARS-2: factor analysis of data from the standardization sample.
 Journal of Autism & Developmental Disorders, 40, 1118-30.

-Wilkinson, L. A. (2010).
-A best practice guide to assessment and intervention for autism and Asperger syndrome in schools.
+Wilkinson, L. A. (2016).
+A best practice guide to assessment and intervention for autism spectrum disorder in schools.
 London: Jessica Kingsley Publishers.